Multi-Level Fusion Graph Neural Network for Molecule Property Prediction

 The visualizations highlight how atomic relationships evolve before training, after the GAT layer, and after the Mixed-information layer.
 The heatmaps reveal how different components of the model contribute to refinement of atomic feature representations.
 After passing through the GAT layer, localized structural patterns such as rings and specific functional groups, are more prominently captured, reflecting the GAT's strength in modeling local dependencies.
-When the Graph Transformer is further integrated integrated via the Adaptive Mixture Layer, the resulting representations incorporate additional long-range dependencies.
+When the Graph Transformer is further integrated via the Adaptive Mixture Layer, the resulting representations incorporate additional long-range dependencies.
 This enables the model to better address challenges like activity cliffs, where subtle, spatially distant atomic differences significantly affect molecular properties.
 Overall, these visualizations demonstrate the complementary roles of local and global information in generating expressive molecular representations. \autoref{fig:BBBP_explain} and \autoref{fig:Lipophilicity_explain} provide visualizations of atom-level contributions to molecular graph representations for two prediction tasks.
 In both cases, the model assigns higher importance to chemically meaningful substructures.
 For instance, in \autoref{fig:BBBP_explain}, the highlighted atoms correspond to function groups, such as aromatic rings and nitrogen-containing motifs, which are known to influence BBB permeability.
 Similarly, in \autoref{fig:Lipophilicity_explain}, atoms within hydrophobic aromatic rings of polar functional groups receive higher attention, aligning well with known determinants of lipophilicity.
-These observations suggest that the model is capable of capturing domain-relevant chemcial knowledge, supporting the interpretability and reliability of its learned representations.
+These observations suggest that the model is capable of capturing domain-relevant chemical knowledge, supporting the interpretability and reliability of its learned representations.